rancher/docs/content/k3s/latest/en/installation/installation-requirements/_index.md

 ### Network

-You should consider increasing the subnet size for the cluster cidr so that you don't run out of IPs for the pods, you can do that by passing `--cluster-cidr` option to k3s server upon starting.
+You should consider increasing the subnet size for the cluster CIDR so that you don't run out of IPs for the pods.
+You can do that by passing the `--cluster-cidr` option to K3s server upon starting.